rook/rook/design/object-bucket/object-bucket.md

 - Provide Rook-Ceph users the ability to dynamically provision object buckets via the Kubernetes API with a CephObjectBucketClaim CRD.
 - Enable cluster admin control over bucket creation and object store access via the Kubernetes API.
+- Restrict users from creating buckets with their access keys outside the view of Kubernetes (e.g. via `s3cmd` CLI tool)
 - Utilize a familiar and deterministic pattern when injecting bucket connection information into workload environments.
+- Ensure the app Pod will not be started until the bucket has been created.

 ## Non-Goals

 - This proposal does not implement a generalized method for bucket provisioning; it will be specific to Rook-Ceph
 - This design does not attempt to implement a 1:1 model of Kubernetes PersistentVolumes and PersistentVolumeClaims.
 Some shallow similarities will exist.
 - This design does not include the Swift interface implementation by Ceph Object.
-- This design does not provide users a means of deleting buckets via the Kubernetes API in order to avoid accidental loss of data.
+- This design does not provide users a means of deleting buckets via the Kubernetes API so as to avoid accidental loss of data.
 A Delete operation only deletes the Kubernetes API objects.

 ## Requirements

 1. The Rook-Ceph operator should be the only object store accessor with bucket CREATE privileges.
-1. Users' access key privileges must only have object PUT, GET, and DELETE rights for the bucket they have requested.
+1. User access key privileges must only have _object_ PUT, GET, and DELETE rights for the bucket they have requested.
-1. When a user creates a CephObjectBucketClaim instance, the operator should create, in the CephObjectBucketClaims' namespace,
-    1. a ConfigMap with the bucket's connection information
-    1. a Secret with the access key with an object PUT/GET/DELETE ACL.
+1. Users should be provided credential and connection information in a Pod-attachable resource.

 ## Users